koding/kdlearn/guides/php-cms/drupal/setup.md

 # Drupal Setup and Installation for Beginners

-This article will cover the basic steps on how to setup a blog using Drupal as the base from source.
+This article will cover the basic steps on how to setup a blog using Drupal.
 Also you can install Drupal via Koding App [here](http://learn.koding.com/guides/drupal-kdapp/).

 ## What's Drupal?